NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 Different types of material will have different data fields available.

-Materials also have "Measure Tags" as optional inputs.
-These tags can be used by measures or they can be used for [exporting a file for a Title 24 Compliance tool.](tutorial_cbecc_materials.md)
+Materials also have "Measure Tags" as optional inputs that are used by measures.

 ![Materials Tab](img/create_model/materials.png)